avocado-framework/avocado/man/avocado.rst

 debug you application.

-As noted, it is strongly recommended that you *disconnect* from gdb while your binary is still running.
-That is, if the binary finished running while you are debugging it, avocado has no way to know about its status.
+As noted, it is strongly recommended that you *disconnect* from gdb while your executable is still running.
+That is, if the executable finished running while you are debugging it, avocado has no way to know about its status.

 Avocado will automatically send a `continue` command to the debugger